kit-tm/gcmi/examples/generic_attributes/README.md

 ## Parsing Library

-For potential future work with Experimenter functionality, the modified Loxigen library is placed in an archive file in:

-gcmi/examples/generic_attributes/library/

-When the library is built, it should replace the current library in ma-herter/lib/openflowj-3.5.1-SNAPSHOT.jar.
+The Loxigen library was used for parsing.
+Necessary modifications had to be made.
+It is found in:

+gcmi/lib/openflowj-3.5.1-SNAPSHOT.jar.

 ## Ryu Mods